 My last point is something you may already have stumbled upon:

 A mistake most beginners may is that they take too much stuff on their Camino.
 There is a rule that may help you with getting your bag packed and prepared for the Camino.
 The rule says: The maximum weight you should carry on your back is 10 % of your body weight.
 Stick to this rule when you pack your stuff.
-Keep in mind that you can buy most stuff on the Camino i fit turns out that there is something essential missing.
+Keep in mind that you can buy most gear on the Camino if it turns out that there is something essential missing.
+(See Camino Packing List)

 Try to learn the minimalistic lifestyle.
 Reduce as much weight as you can.
-Do it again and again until the weight of your packed bag is really less than 10 % of your bodyweight.
+Do it again and again until the weight of your packed bag is really less than 10 % of your body weight, and it is likely that you will weigh less at the end of the Camino.
 Now you are ready to start and walk your own individual Camino.
 Try to allow yourself to have as many experiences as possible and have fun!